Zipping Arrays in JavaScript

 Output: []

-Explanation: One of the input arrays is empty, so the zip operation results in an empty array.
+Explanation: Since one of the input arrays is empty, the function returns an empty array.

 Example 4: